sagemathinc/cocalc-desktop/README.md

 - **Keyboard shortcuts:** Provide a way of running CoCalc where browser keyboard shortcuts do not interfere at all with usability.
 E.g, it should be possible to use Emacs in a terminal with standard keyboard shortcuts.
 - **No extensions:** Browser extensions or other browser configuration can cause significant performance issues for CoCalc, and this desktop app provides a more well defined and predictable host for using CoCalc.

-Initially, cocalc-desktop really does is provide a nice icon and embed the main site https://cocalc.com in a full-body iframe.
-It's very similar to simply installing CoCalc as a minimal progressive web application.
+Initially, all that cocalc-desktop does is provide a nice icon and embed the main site https://cocalc.com in an iframe using [ElectronJS](https://www.electronjs.org/).
+This is similar to installing CoCalc as a minimal progressive web application (via Google Chrome).
+There are a number of subtle issues that do come up though, involving pop-up windows, external links, etc., that we address.

-## Development Quickstart
+## Development quickstart

 ```sh
 git clone https://github.com/sagemathinc/cocalc-desktop